pntripathi9417/ansible-playground/ipresence-task/README.md

 ```

 ## Task 1: redis-cluster
-The demo sets up 6 redis instances - 3 master and 3 slaves
+The demo sets up 6 redis instances with 1 slave replica each.

 ### Getting Started